Flaky tests hurt!

 I know that Selenium flaky tests can be a pain.
 I totally get it.
 But don’t give up.
 The good news is that there’s a huge community of Selenium coders out there who are more than willing to give back and share their wisdom.

-Besides, we at Shield34 have created a product that deals with exactly this, and you can use it for free.
+Besides, we at Shield34 have created a product that deals with exactly this, using lots of AI technology on top of Selenium and you can use it for free.